COVID-19 Modified Operations Plan & Matrix

 Level 3

-IF Medical isolation rate ≥ 7% OR Facility vaccination rate < to 50% OR Community transmission rate ≥ 200 per 100,000 over the last 7 days
+IF Medical isolation rate ≥ 7% OR New community positive cases ≥ 200 per 100,000 over the last 7 days

 Level-Specific Modifications